Maya Embroidery Book Preserves Yucatán’s Cultural Heritage

 Images from the book 'El bordado maya de Yucatán: Patrimonio vivo' showing Maya embroidery

-Testimony to the importance of this tradition is the book El bordado maya de Yucatán: Patrimonio vivo, an extensive historical, anthropological, and technical investigation, with a process of community participation that recognizes the creativity and skill of the embroiderers as authors, teachers, and bearers of the textile knowledge that has given them identity.
+The importance of this tradition is documented in El Bordado Maya de Yucatán: Patrimonio Vivo, a comprehensive historical, anthropological, and technical study developed through a participatory community process.
+The book recognizes embroiderers not only as artisans, but as authors, teachers, and guardians of the textile knowledge that shapes their cultural identity.

-The text presents the voices that have known how to link the everyday with the sacred, and the ancestral with the contemporary, such as Zelmy Domínguez, from Tekit; Mayra Patricia Chí Pérez, from the community of San José Oriente, Hoctún; Imelda Cocom, from Tekax; and María Dalila Casanova Ferráez, from Muna, among others.
+The publication brings together voices that connect everyday life with the sacred, and ancestral knowledge with contemporary practice.
+Among those featured are Zelmy Domínguez from Tekit; Mayra Patricia Chí Pérez from San José Oriente, Hoctún; Imelda Cocom from Tekax; and María Dalila Casanova Ferráez from Muna.

 “For me, heritage is an inheritance.
 But above all, it is knowledge that our ancestors, grandmothers, mothers and fathers leave us, and it is part of our identity.
 It is a legacy of memory for me,” shares Zelmy Domínguez.

-The artisan Imelda Cocom expresses that with professionalization they can “learn more from other embroiderers,” and with that strengthen their community in terms of work.
+Imelda Cocom highlights the impact of professionalization: through collaboration, embroiderers can learn from one another and strengthen their communities economically.
 “We are several embroiderers who, now it depends on what we do, we can help support our household.
 So, well yes, the truth is I am very happy, with much excitement.”

-Edited by the Secretariat of Culture and the Arts (Sedeculta) in collaboration with the United Nations Educational, Scientific and Cultural Organization (UNESCO) and the Banorte Foundation, the book has as its central theme the Safeguarding Plan for Maya Embroidery, based on community diagnoses and regional exchanges, to promote its preservation as intangible cultural heritage of the state of Yucatán.
+Published by the Secretariat of Culture and the Arts (Sedeculta) in collaboration with UNESCO and the Banorte Foundation, the book centers on the Safeguarding Plan for Maya Embroidery.
+This plan is based on community diagnoses and regional exchanges, aiming to preserve embroidery as intangible cultural heritage in Yucatán.

-It also includes the milestone that was the certification of more than 200 embroiderers as master trainers and the creation of the State Council of Embroiderers, decisive steps toward professionalization, cultural governance, and the valuation of all knowledge for artisan communities.
+The book outlines more than 100 concrete actions organized around documentation, preservation, transmission, fair trade, gender equity, education, and visibility.
+Key milestones include the certification of more than 200 embroiderers as master trainers and the creation of the State Council of Embroiderers—significant steps toward professionalization, cultural governance, and recognition of artisan knowledge.

-The volume, in addition to documenting the meaning of embroidery, analyzes its ancestral techniques, the evolution of stitches, the technological transition, and the contemporary tension between artisanal production and commercialization, highlighting the importance of fair trade that dignifies the work of Maya women.
+In addition to documenting embroidery’s cultural meaning, the volume examines ancestral techniques, the evolution of stitches, technological transitions, and the ongoing tension between artisanal production and commercialization.
+It emphasizes the importance of fair trade practices that dignify the work of Maya women.

-“We have collaborated with nearly half a thousand embroiderers through the program Bordamos en Comunidad, with the purpose of strengthening their socioeconomic capacities and guaranteeing the rights of women artisans through the safeguarding of one of the most significant cultural manifestations of their heritage.”
+UNESCO’s representative in Mexico, Andrés Morales Arciniegas, writes that the book is the result of tireless community work.
+“We have collaborated with nearly half a thousand embroiderers… with the purpose of strengthening their socioeconomic capacities and guaranteeing the rights of women artisans through the safeguarding of one of the most significant cultural manifestations of their heritage.”

-The book El bordado maya de Yucatán: Patrimonio vivo will also be presented on January 22 in Yucatán, with the presence of Governor Joaquín Díaz Mena.
+El Bordado Maya de Yucatán: Patrimonio Vivo will be officially presented in Yucatán on January 22, with the presence of Governor Joaquín Díaz Mena.

 Discover more from Riviera Maya News & Events